-Planning for a possible increase in the VAT rate means a business owner needs to understand the implications they hold for small businesses.
-Rossiter explains the implications could include:
+Planning for the increase in the VAT rate means a business owner needs to understand the implications they hold for small businesses.
+Garth Rossiter, Chief Risk Officer at SME services provider Lula, explains that the implications could include:

 - Increased operational costs: Small businesses will face higher costs for goods and services.
 This rise in operational expenses can squeeze profit margins, especially for businesses that cannot easily pass on the additional costs to consumers.